ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/MAML/main_shards/2025/html/readme.md

 Manual tested, on my blog, local machine, and remote machine.
 If it didn't work, forkinablender/project-graveyard would have these parts in its trash pile.

+# Why not make the repo private?

+We do not support proprietary development of software at any given time.
+The other reason is fair marketplace competition in building the real thing.